All Episodes

 And instead of telling the truth to the American people, to Congress, to judges on the FISA court, to the president, instead they buried that information.

-They concealed it, and they accelerated.
+They concealed it and they accelerated.

-Comey accelerated his investigation of Donald Trump to batter him politically in hopes of evicting him from office.
+Comey accelerated his investigation of Donald Trump to batter Batter him politically in hopes of evicting him from office.

 And so the Attorney General was absolutely right when he said this is one of the greatest travesties in American history, as I call it in my book, Witch Hunt, the greatest mass delusion in American political history.